Hamurabi (video game): Development

 Multiple versions of The Sumer Game were created.
 Jerry Pournelle recalled in 1989 that "half the people I know wrote a Hammurabi program back in the 1970s; for many, it was the first program they'd ever written in their lives".
 The 1973 DECUS catalog additionally lists a French-language version by Belgians J. F. Champarnaud and F. H. Bostem for the FOCAL-69 version of the language, and a 1978 catalog adds Ruben by James R. B. Howard II and Jimmie B. Fletcher, "a modification of the 'King of Sumeria' game" with additional features.
 The French version of the game, however, despite being listed as "Sumer (French)", described itself not as a translation of the original game, but as a translation of "Hamurabi (The Sumer Game)", due to another version of the game which was already released by then.

 In 1970, DEC employee David H. Ahl was working in the educational sales department and found that customers outside DEC's Boston-area home were uninterested in using FOCAL.
 He hired a Brooklyn programmer to write a version of BASIC for the PDP-8.
 Around 1971, he ported a version of The Sumer Game to BASIC and published it in DEC's educational newsletter, Edu.
-The new version was renamed Hamurabi and added an end-of-game performance appraisal.
+The new version was renamed Hamurabi and added an end-of-game performance appraisal, based on a similar concept in James A. Storer's The Pollution Game (1970).
 Unlike FOCAL, BASIC was widely available on many platforms and the new version was soon found on many of them.
-In 1973 he re-published the game as part of the collection in 101 BASIC Computer Games, which became a best-seller with over 10,000 copies sold, more than the number of computers in the world at the time.
+In 1973 he re-published the game—as well as The Pollution Game, as King—as part of the collection in 101 BASIC Computer Games, which became a best-seller with over 10,000 copies sold.

 In 1975 the Altair 8800 was released, and soon after, Altair BASIC.
 The microcomputer revolution followed, and BASIC was the standard language on these machines.
-Ahl re-published his book once again, this time under the title BASIC Computer Games, which became the best selling computer book of all time, with well over a million copies sold.
+Ahl re-published his book once again, this time under the title BASIC Computer Games, which became the best selling computer book of the time, with over a million copies sold.
 The popularity of both the book and the programming language itself meant that Ahl's version of the game became the more widely known version over the relatively obscure original, as evidenced by the 1973 French FOCAL version considering "Hamurabi" to be the more prominent name.

 BASIC Computer Games noted that the game was a modification of a game "written in FOCAL at DEC", but listed the author as "unknown".
 The 1978 edition of the book, which was the first million-selling computer book, noted that the game's name was intended to be "Hammurabi", but not only was one "m" dropped in the file name to fit in an eight-character limit, but Ahl consistently misspelled the name inside of the game, following Dyment's spelling, leading to the generally accepted name of the game to be Hamurabi.